-By Jock Monteith 20th June 2018
+By Jock Monteith 13th April 2023

-As a professional ghillie it's always a great thing to take the pressure off and eliminate the 'expectation management' effort while looking after guests with a quick salmon at the start of the fishing day.
+As a professional ghillie it's always a great thing to take the pressure off and eliminate the 'expectation management' effort while looking after guests with a quick salmon capture at the start of the fishing day.

-Salmon Fishing Is Always Unpredictable
+Salmon Fishing Can Often Be Totally Unpredictable

-Scottish salmon fishing has always been unpredictable as there are far too many completely uncontrollable stock & water conditions that can ruin even the most astute river mind's fishing forecast.
+Scottish salmon fishing has always been unpredictable as there are far too many completely uncontrollable salmon stock & water conditions that can affect even the most astute river mind's fishing forecast.
 Over the years I recall a few brilliant experiences when salmon cooperated within seconds of a guest's fly or lure touching the water which took both myself and the fishing guests by surprise just as much as the fish and here's a few of these incidents.

-The First Cast Of The Day
+The Very First Cast Of The Fishing Day

-To The Amazement Of Another Fishing Guest
+To The Total Amazement Of Another Fishing Guest

 That particular morning we were sharing the pool with another angler who I knew and who was already fishing the pool when we arrived.
 At lunchtime the other fisher said to me I wouldn't have believed what I just witnessed had I not seen that for myself!
 After pulling off line and flicking a short 20 yard cast the fly must have literally landed on the nose of a fish as featured in the photograph with the guest.
 My right hand was stretched out in the process of handing the rod to the guest and as the fly was very positively taken by the fish.
-This is one of the many brilliant components of salmon fishing and how a salmon can sometimes be your very best friend!
+This is one of the many brilliant components of salmon fishing and how a salmon can sometimes be your best friend!

-Quick Takes While Harling The Tay
+Quick Takes While Harling On The River Tay

 I recall numerous occasions on the River Tay as a professional boatman where sub surface cooperation occurred instantly.
 On one such occasion I was out with the beat owner's father in law who I'd just met for the first time.
 We were up on the Tay's Fiddlers Pool on Newtyle and had just quietly sneaked into position in the boat at the neck of the pool.
 I'd literally just cast the first 'harling' lure out and clicked over the bail arm on the reel and was stretching to place the butt of the rod into the 'harling' iron and the rod was buckled by a very lively 16 pounder!
 The owner's father in law's fishing success rate on the beat from previous visits with other boatmen wasn't great so he couldn't believe what he'd just witnessed and I soon became one of his best pals!

-Cyber politics or theorising in a fishing hut is not as effective for creating your own salmon fishing luck by being out on the river swimming a fly or lure.
+Cyber politics or theorising in a fishing hut is not as effective for creating your own salmon fishing luck by being out on the river effectively swimming a fly or lure.
 Salmon fishing on most Scottish beats will provide little 'windows of opportunity' that pop up throughout the course of the fishing day whether they are visible ones or not.
 Often you'll never be aware of the movement or presence of salmon as they enter or are holding up in a beat so work on the assumption they are always present because even during lower stock periods they will be!
-Let others rabble on about how it's a waste of time and all the other stuff that goes on and let it bounce off your kevlar fishing cap!
-You'll school them all when you're summoning them out of the fishing hut to land the fish you've just hooked that should have been theirs!
+Let others rabble on about how it's a waste of time and all the other stuff that goes on and let it bounce off your kevlar coated fishing cap!
+You'll school them all properly when you're summoning them out of the fishing hut to land the fish you've just hooked that should have been theirs!